twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap18%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 255 There is no path through the air, a man is not a Samana by outward acts.
 No creatures are eternal; but the awakened (Buddha) are never shaken.

+   * - Cited from DLMBS [8]_
+     - | **DhP 255**
+       | There are no tracks in the sky.
+There is not a true monk outside of this teaching.
+       | There are no conditioned things that are eternal.
+There is no instability in the Buddhas.
+[DLMBSFn-V255]_

 --------------

 **the feature in the Pali scriptures which is most prominent and most tiresome to the unsympathetic reader is the repetition of words, sentences and whole paragraphs.
 This is partly the result of grammar or at least of style.** …，…，…，